wandreopoulos/deeplasmid/README.md

 After training completes you will have a trained model under the two directories you specified on the command line.
 You may use the trained model in the predictions file feature_DL_plasmid_predict_CORI.sh

-The codebase used for training on Cori (as well as running prediction on Cori) is under https://bitbucket.org/berkeleylab/jgi-ml/src/master/
+The codebase used for training on Cori (as well as running prediction on Cori) is under the master branch of the code repository.

 A single training data element consists of the label and two input words: xseq - a 300bp contiguous subsequence sampled randomly from the full original contig sequence and xf - a vector containing 16 features extracted from the full sequence, as described in the Table below.
 The number (m) of 300bp subsequences sampled from each contig is proportional to the square root of the contig length, such that longer contigs contribute more samples, but do not overwhelm the training.